EDI - MNL

 • Elevate your travel experience at Edinburgh Turnhouse Airport (EDI) by opting for fastTRACK, an expedited service designed to save you time.
 For approximately £7 per person, you can bypass the regular security queues and indulge in the convenience of a dedicated lane through fastTRACK Security.
 Leave the annoyance of waiting last and enjoy a swift journey to catch your flight.

-Top 5 airlines serving from Edinburgh to Manila
+Reviews of the top 5 airlines flying from Edinburgh to Manila

 See real verified KAYAK customer reviews for airlines flying from Edinburgh to Manila.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.